pulp/plugin_template/README.md

                         bindings (optional): boolean whether or not generate bindings org (optional): github organization
-                        revision (optional): the git commit hash to install.
-                                             "Required PR" in a commit message will override this. pytest_args (optional): string to by passed to a pytest call. branch (optional): the git branch of the plugin. applies to non-tagged GHA jobs, such as PRs & cron jobs.
+                        revision (optional): the git commit hash to install. pytest_args (optional): string to by passed to a pytest call. branch (optional): the git branch of the plugin. applies to non-tagged GHA jobs, such as PRs & cron jobs.
                         pip_version_specifier: A pip version specifier for when the gets installed from PyPI.